jsitarski/bindata/manual.md

     end
 {:ruby}

-The BinData declaration clearly shows the structure of the record.
+TheJBinData declaration clearly shows the structure of the record.
 The `#unpack` code makes this structure opaque.

-The general usage of BinData is to declare a structured collection of data as a user defined record.
+The general usage ofJBinData is to declare a structured collection of data as a user defined record.
 This record can be instantiated, read, written and manipulated without the user having to be concerned with the underlying binary data representation.